yosuke-furukawa/tower-of-babel/exercises/class_extend/problem.en.md

 # Introduction

-Now that we are able to create and use classes, lets look at how we can create classes that build on execisting functionality.
+Now that we are able to create and use classes, lets look at how we can create classes that build on existing functionality.

-Take this class for example;
+Take this class for example:

 ```javascript
 class Character {